sashahafner/ALFAMI/README.md

 To run the ALFAMI tool, edit the input settings in the file `inputs/inputs.xlsx` using Microsoft Excel, LibreOffice Calc or similar, and run the batch file `run_ALFAMI.bat` or shell script `run_ALFAMI.sh`.
 See below for details.

-# Required software
+# Setting things up
+There are a few things that need to be done once.

 ## R
-The ALFAMI tool runs in R, but users never need to open R or look at an R script or function to use it.
+The ALFAMI tool runs in R, but users do not need to open R or look at an R script or function to use it.
+(U
-But users must install R.
+But users must have R installed of course.
 To install R, pick the closest site from [this list](https://cran.r-project.org/mirrors.html), then the appropriate download link

 ![image](https://github.com/sashahafner/ALFAMI/assets/35272876/1362e398-cb82-400a-83cd-7c54c4068633)

-and follow the instructions.
+follow the instructions, double-click the downloaded exe file, and accept default options to install it.
+Pay attention to where R is installed, because you will need that path for the next step.

 ## Set the PATH Environment variable
 To run ALFAMI from a batch file in Windows, you will need to add the path to the newly installed Rscript.exe executable file to an environment variable called PATH.
-To do that, first find and copy the path to Rscript.exe (look wherever you expect R to have been installed), and then follow the steps below.
+To do that, first find and copy the path to Rscript.exe, and then follow the steps below.

 1. Hit the Windows key and type environment.
 Select this option:
 ![image](https://github.com/sashahafner/ALFAMI/assets/35272876/684cbc8e-e437-48ff-bd78-a1ac941667d1)